Hiring Your Property Manager for Construction Management Projects

 Using an Experienced Industry Professional to Manage Your Construction Project

-Additionally, when your property management team assists with HOA planned construction projects, your board doesn’t have to take on the responsibility of leading the project or selecting a project manager.
-By having your property manager steer the project, you may actually end up saving your HOA even more money by letting a professional with experience in construction management and contractor negotiations take the lead.
+Additionally, when your property management team assists with HOA-planned construction projects, your board doesn’t have to be responsible for leading the project or selecting a project manager.
+Having your property manager steer the project may save your HOA even more money by letting a professional with experience in construction management and contractor negotiations take the lead.

-Will the Property Manager act as a General Contractor too?
+Will the Property Manager also Act as a General Contractor?

-When discussing construction management, sometimes HOAs get caught up in comparing a commercial construction manager vs residential construction manager.
-However, it’s far more important to think about the differences between a general contractor vs construction managers.
+When discussing construction management, sometimes HOAs get bogged down comparing a commercial construction manager to a residential construction manager.
+However, it’s far more important to consider the differences between general contractors and construction managers.
 Here’s why.

-General contractors typically manage all subcontractors and suppliers, taking charge of the “big picture” work of the project as well as the day-to-day minutiae.
-Construction management can function essentially the same way, but it doesn’t have to.
+General contractors typically manage all subcontractors and suppliers, taking charge of the “big picture” work of the project and the day-to-day minutiae.
+Construction management can function similarly, but it doesn’t have to.
 One of the pros and cons of being a construction manager is that the individual may oversee the nitty-gritty of the overall schedule.
-However, construction managers may also serve in a more advisory capacity, offering advice, coordinating with architects, interior designers, and the like — and leaving the details to you, the HOA rep.
+However, construction managers may also serve in a more advisory capacity, offering advice and coordinating with architects, interior designers, and the like —leaving the details to you, the HOA rep.

-As you may imagine, such an arrangement with your existing property management company can cause problems, particularly if you’re expecting your property manager to handle the daily matters associated with construction.
-Before you dive in, you should ask yourself several questions:
+As you may imagine, such an arrangement with your existing property management company can cause problems, particularly if you expect your property manager to handle the daily construction-related matters.
+Before you dive in, ask yourself these questions:

 • Will the project require challenging logistical and personnel management?
 If so, is the HOA willing to assume these duties?

-• Is my property manager willing to serve both as a construction manager and a general contractor?
+• Is my property manager willing (and capable) to serve both as a construction manager and a general contractor?

-• Does the HOA representative have a background in construction or is otherwise construction savvy?
+• Does the HOA representative have a background in construction, or is construction savvy?

 • Does the HOA understand the workflow and materials flow necessary for the successful completion of the project?

-Answering these questions should help you know where you stand regarding your project and exactly what role your property manager will need to assume to best help you.
+The answers to these questions will help you define your role in the project and what role your property manager will need to assume to best support you.

 What Your Property Manager Can Do Post-Construction

-Many of the standard post-construction tasks should come naturally to a property manager, no matter his or her specific expertise.
+Regardless of expertise, many standard post-construction tasks should come naturally to a property manager.
 Some of these common steps include:

 • Testing any newly installed systems to ensure that they work properly